 Marshalls' approach to sustainability is guided by our commitment to the United Nations Global Compact ("UNGC") - we've been a signatory since 2009.
-For us, sustainability means 'creating better futures for everyone'.
+For us, sustainability means creating better net positive futures for everyone.
 We do this The Marshalls Way - doing the right things, for the right reasons, in the right way.
 We're clear that the Sustainable Development Goals that we can contribute to most positively are SDG 8, SDG 11, SDG 12 and SDG 13.
-For Marshalls, the three pillars underpinning this are Respecting People, Climate Action and Made to Last.
+For Marshalls, the three pillars underpinning this are Better Workplace, Better World and Better Product.

 We are committed to making our environmental, social and governance data transparent so our customers can trust the Marshalls brand, our investors can quantify our sustainability credentials and our people can be proud of where they work.
-Sustainability for Marshalls isn't new - we've been doing the hard work for over 20 years and our credentials speak for themselves.
+Sustainability for Marshalls isn't new-we've been doing the hard work for over 20 years and our credentials speak for themselves.
 We are a FTSE4Good constituent and we've been named a Superbrand for over 10 years.
 We pay our fair share of tax and proud to have had the Fair Tax Mark since 2015.